stochastic-thread/libc4life/README.md

 ```

 #### performance
-The short story is that slabs are faster than the basic allocator; using a pool slows things down a bit; and adding a freelist to recycle memory typically doubles the performance of any allocator stack.
+The short story is that slabs are faster than the basic allocator; using a pool slows things down a bit; and adding a freelist to recycle pointers is typically at least as fast as slabs.

 ### lambdas
 The ```C4LAMBDA()``` macro defines anonymous nested functions.